deepmodeling/tbplas/doc/source/tutorial/prim_complex.rst

 The output is shown in the middle panel.
 Obviously, orbital #8 and #14 have been removed.
 However, orbital #9 becomes dangling, since there is only one hopping term associated with it.
-We can remove the orbital and associated hopping terms with the :func:`.trim_prim_cell` function:
+We can remove the orbital and associated hopping terms with the :func:`trim` method:

 .. code-block:: python

-    tb.trim_prim_cell(cell)
+    cell.trim()
     cell.plot(with_conj=False)

-Note that :func:`.trim_prim_cell` does not return a new primitive cell, but modifies the original cell in-place.
-The ouput is shown in the right panel.
+Note that :func:`trim` does not return a new primitive cell, but modifies the original cell in-place.
+The output is shown in the right panel.
 The dangling orbital and hopping term are removed after calling the function.

 .. rubric:: Remove hopping terms